Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Growth Rate of Simulation Budget in the Optimal Design

-Sections~\ref{subsec:indicator}--\ref{subsec:quantile} suggest that selecting $N=\Theta(M)$ leads to the most efficient experiment design.
-The optimal objective value of the LP~\eqref{prob:LP}, or the minimized simulation budget, is a function of $M$ and $N$, however, it is difficult to obtain the explicit functional form for a general case.
-Instead, we study how quickly the optimal budget grows in $M$ when we set $N=M$ for a special case under Assumption~\ref{assm:restrictive}.
+Section~\ref{sec:asymptotics} suggests that selecting $N=\Theta(M)$ leads to the most efficient experiment design.
+In general, it is difficult to derive an analytical expression for the minimized simulation budget as a function of $M$ and $N$.
+In this section, we study how quickly the optimal budget grows in $M$ asymptotically when we set $N=M$ and the input distribution of the inner simulation belongs to an exponential family. \begin{definition} A probability distribution function, $h(\bx;\btheta)$, is said to belong to an \emph{exponential family} in the canonical form, if it can be written as